benhcai/PERN_collections_game/README.md

 PERN Collections Game is a fullstack application built using: PostgreSql as the database, node.js and express for the backend, and React for the frontend.

 Todo:

-[x] Sync backend and frontend timeout generation function [x] Provide login and signup functionality
+- [x] Sync backend and frontend timeout generation function
-[x] Provide account validation functionality
+- [x] Provide login and signup functionality
-[ ] Check session signature does not already exist in local storage [ ] Improve UI and design
+- [x] Provide account validation functionality
-[ ] Refactor accountLogoutController to a service if necessary [ ] Refactor client for async/await instead of .then() chaining [ ] Link Accounts with Dragons created
+- [ ] Check session signature does not already exist in local storage
-[ ] Frontend: 0.
-Add action to handle fetch
+- [ ] Improve UI and design

-1. Add Root
+- [ ] Refactor accountLogoutController to a service if necessary
-2. Add AuthForm
+- [ ] Refactor client for async/await instead of .then() chaining
-3. Have Root render AuthForm or Home depending on account.
+- [ ] Link Accounts with Dragons created